ArtSabintsev/Siren/.github/ISSUE_TEMPLATE.md

-# If you're experiencing a problem integrating Siren into your app, please provide the following:
+# If you're experiencing a problem integrating Siren into your app, please provide the following information when posting a new issue:

 - **Are you using the [latest version](https://github.com/ArtSabintsev/Siren/releases) of Siren?**:
 - **What is your App's Bundle ID?**: